keptn/keptn.github.io/content/docs/0.7.x/manage/git_upstream/index.md

 aliases:
 ---

 Keptn will manage a project in an internal Git repository.
 To upstream this repository to a remote place that also works as backup, it is recommended to create, for example, a GitHub repository.
-This GitHub repository is then specified as upstream repo when creating a project explained below.
+This GitHub repository is then specified as upstream repo when creating a project.

+## Create a Git repository

 Select one of the four options and make sure to have the Git **user**, **token**, and **remote url** before continuing.

-## GitHub
+### GitHub
 <details><summary>Create user, token, and repository</summary>
 <p>